WMNF incident database

 Each links to the full sourced report.

 Planning to hike Mount Lafayette?
 Most of these were survivable with preparation.
-Check current conditions and the best-day forecast for Mount Lafayette before you go.
+Check current conditions and the best-day forecast for Mount Lafayette and the Mount Lafayette summit weather forecast before you go.

 Frequently asked